PSYC 3F01: Facilitating Communication and Critical Thinking in Groups

 PSYC 3F01 class of 2017-18

 Who Should Apply?
-You should not apply for this position if you cannot commit to the time that will be needed (typically about 10 hours per week).
-Our PSYC 1F90 seminar leaders commit to being there for their 80 students every week for the full duration of the course.
-The Calendar requirements are: open to PSYC (single or combined) majors with a minimum of 8.0 overall credits, 3.0 PSYC credits above PSYC 1F90 and permission of the instructor.
+The calendar requirements for PSYC 3F01 are: Open to PSYC (single or combined) majors with a minimum of 8.0 overall credits, 3.0 PSYC credits above PSYC 1F90 and permission of the instructor.
 The prerequisites are PSYC 1F90 and 2F23.

 Applicants who are psychology majors will be given priority for positions in the course, but applications from strong students in other majors are welcomed.
 Successful non-psychology applicants will be given an override into 3F01 if they do not meet all of the course requirements noted above.

-Please note: The filenames for each of the three documents must include your surname (e.g., SMITHresume.docx, SMITHcupeform.pdf, SMITHgrades.pdf).
+Please note: The filenames for each of the documents must include your surname (e.g., SMITHresume.docx, SMITHgrades.pdf).
 APPLICATIONS SUBMITTED WITHOUT EMAILING THESE THREE REQUIRED DOCUMENTS WILL NOT BE CONSIDERED.